My Little Pony: The Movie (1986 film)

 My Little Pony: The Movie is a 1986 American animated musical fantasy film based on the Hasbro toyline My Little Pony.
 Theatrically released on June 6, 1986, by De Laurentiis Entertainment Group, the film features the voices of Danny DeVito, Madeline Kahn, Cloris Leachman, Rhea Perlman and Tony Randall.

-Produced by Sunbow Productions and Marvel Productions, with animation production by Toei Animation in Japan and AKOM in South Korea, the film was succeeded by a television series anthology which ran in late 1987.
+Produced by Sunbow Productions and Marvel Productions, with animation production by Toei Animation in Japan and AKOM in South Korea, the film received negative reviews from critics, the film was succeeded by a television series anthology which ran in late 1986.
 A ten-part episode from that series, The End of Flutter Valley, served as a sequel to the film.
+An unrelated film of the same name, based on the television series My Little Pony: Friendship Is Magic, was released in 2017.